Running Migrations¶

 to get more information on the required parameters, or check Connect to the Database

-Working With Branches
+Working With Branches¶

 Migratron doesn’t take into account the different branches.
-So there are two solutions:

-1. Create a new database for the branch you are using
+Create a new database for the branch you are using

-2. Work on the normal database, and in case that you have to return to master or rollback the migration, do the steps manually.
+Work on the normal database, and in case that you have to return to

-Connect to the Database
+Connect to the Database¶

 Note

-When using Postgres, the recommeded option is that the db-uri and state-db-uri reference the same database
+When using Postgres, the recommeded option is that the

-There is more than one way that migratron can connect to the PostgreSQL database:
+There is more than one way that migratron can connect to the

-• The PostgreSQL environment variables
+The PostgreSQL environment variables

-• Specifing the db-uri argument
+Specifing the

-In both cases, you can read more information about this using the --help parameter.
-For example:
+In both cases, you can read more information about this using the --help

 migratron migrate --help

-For other Hive and PrestoDB, the db-uri argument is required because there is no way to use the environment variables.
-For example, when using Hive, you should use something like:
+there is no way to use the environment variables.
+For example, when using Hive,

 migratron migrate \